 The 12V power supply (or battery) shall not be connected to YourDyno at all.

 DTec also sells a suitable RPM adaptor.
 It can pick up the signal from the spark plug wires, from the coil or a VR sensor.
-There have been some reports of questionable quality and the MSD is recommended instead.
-But if you choose to go with the DTec, here is how to connect it:
+If you choose to go with the DTec, here is how to connect it:

 DO NOT ADD A PULLUP ON THE “SIG” SIGNAL like the documentation says.
 YourDyno has an internal pullup.
 If you attempt to add a pullup to V+ you may damage the YourDyno box.
 Also, use a separate 12V power supply to this box, not connected to YourDyno at all.
 The only connection between YourDyno and the RPM box shall be the two signals as in the figure above.

 You need to program “Pulses per revolution” to either 1 or 0.5, depending on your engine (1 for 2 stroke or 4 stroke with wasted spark, 0.5 otherwise).

 If you go this route, make sure to let the signal from the ECU or the coil trigger an optocoupler.
 No pullup is necessary, this is included inside the YourDyno box.

 RPM reading from OBD2 is supported via Bluetooth or USB using an ELM327 unit.
 These units are very low cost and works well with YourDyno.
 They can also be used if both RPM inputs are used on the YourDyno box.
 WiFi version is not supported.

 OBD2 is supported also via a plugin called ScanTool.
 This plugin supports more OBD2 units than the built-in OBD2 support does.
 If you use the ScanTool plugin, make sure to disable the OBD2 in Options->OBD2.